Error distributions for random grid approximations of multidimensional stochastic integrals: General results

-\begin{proof}[Proof of Theorem \ref{thm:main}.]
-For simplicity of exposition, we assume that $d=1$.
+Since $\eta_n$ is nondecreasing, pointwise convergence in probability in $[0, T]$, as assumed in the theorem, is equivalent to uniform convergence in probability in $[0, T]$.
+Below we will use this without further comment. \begin{pf*}{Proof of Theorem~\ref{thmmain}} For simplicity of exposition, we assume that $d=1$.
 By the continuous mapping theorem we have that $(Z^n,Y,Y) \Rightarrow (Z,Y,Y)$.
-Since $Y$ is continous and $\eta_n$ converges uniformly in probability to the unity this in turn can be seen to imply that $(Z^n,Y \circ \eta_n,Y) \Rightarrow (Z,Y,Y)$, e.g. by using the Skorokhod translation of convergence in distribution to convergence $a.s.$.
+Since $Y$ is continuous, and $\eta_n$ converges uniformly in probability to the unity, this in turn can be seen to imply that $(Z^n,Y \circ\eta_n,Y) \Rightarrow(Z,Y,Y)$, for example, by using the Skorokhod translation of convergence in distribution to convergence \textit{a.s.}

 We now define